mapbender/mapbender-documentation/en/book/installation/installation_git.rst

     git clone https://github.com/mapbender/mapbender-starter.git mapbender3
     cd mapbender3

-Developers granted secure access to the code must use the SSH-URL of the
+If you have granted secure access you can use the SSH-URL: git@github.com:mapbender/mapbender-starter
-repository: git@github.com:mapbender/mapbender-starter

 Git-branches and the possibilities